Makktu/StarDrifter-2025/README.md

 - Experimenting with faster player speed & bullets.
 - Gone down to one bullet only for the player (remainder in pickup?).

+# Tue 31 December 2024

+Fixed problem with player bullets detecting collisions with player when fired.
+(Problem was a shared collision layer.)

+Removed dynamic camera zoom for now, possibly for good.

+Further tidying up of redundant code.

+Smartbomb code only commented out for now in case the feature is kept.